Creating balance can feel like an impossible dream, or a never-ending task, because it is both of those things.

 Life is messy.
 Dreams are messy.
 You're not always going to feel balanced and on top of everything.
 That's ok.

-Actually a lot of growth happens in those messy un-balanced places.
+The truth is, a lot of growth happens in those messy un-balanced places.

 So, if you can let go of wanting balance all the time - that's really helpful.